-The Existing ITS components will continue to be used by Transport and Main Roads for traffic control, traveller information, data collection, incident management and, where applicable, heavy vehicle management on the road network during the construction phase.
+The Existing ITS components will continue to be used by the department for traffic control, traveller information, data collection, incident management and, where applicable, heavy vehicle management on the road network during the construction phase.

 The Existing ITS components are connected to an existing ITS Telecommunications Network and may be controlled and monitored using STREAMS.